Alouie412/random_problem_land/README.md

 # Assortment of Random Problems

-This repository contains random problems not used in any Holberton School's projects, but may appear in various places such as problems given by other people, mock interviews, or online.
+This repository contains random problems not used in any of Holberton School's projects, but may appear in various places such as problems given by other people, mock interviews, or online.

 # Description